GrimLink/build-tools/README.md

 ### [Gulp](./gulp)

 Pretty much an port of Grunt but with more flexibility.

-Also I kept the tasks clean and simple.
+I kept the tasks clean and simple.
-Compared to many Gulp configs have seen that just lost logic 😨
+Compared to many Gulp configs I have seen.
+That just lost logic 😨

 I my current preferred build tool.